 And these reviews cover things that fill you with enough confidence to make a purchase.
 Especially when there are blow torches on offer for a little bit less that you’ve been thinking about buying.

 In fact, it sometimes uncovers things you might not think of.
 A lot of the reviews on ecommerce stores suggest this is the best torch for those not soldering typical copper pipe sizes (i.e. 15mm, 22mm and 28mm).

 And to be able to be precisely solder 8mm one day and 54mm the next, you’ll need a highly sensitive adjustable flame…which is exactly what the Super Fire 2 has.

 Nothing from Rothenberger is “cheap”.
 But, that’s not their focus with any product they offer.
 Their products are about NOT letting you down and standing the test of time.

-And that means value for money.
+And that means value for money with the Superfire 2.